 The program consists of 79 semester hours that span three years of course work (including practica) and one year of internship.
 The program is enriched through its more than 30 distinguished full-time faculty members that include nationally renowned professionals.

 Students also enjoy the benefits of a diverse student body, hands on training within the center's outpatient mental health facility and other facilities, and variety of clinical training and research opportunities.

-The program is approved by the Florida Department of Education (DOE) and designated as National Association of School Psychologists (NASP) Approved-Conditional (National Recognition with Conditions).
+The program is approved by the Florida Department of Education (DOE) holds the designation of national Recognition by the National Association of School Psychologists (NASP) and has been accredited by the National Council for Accreditation of Teacher Education (NCATE).
 It is also designed to meet the current educational requirements for licensure as a school psychologist under Chapter 490, Florida Statutes.
 At this time the program is offered in Fort Lauderdale, Palm Beach, and Tampa.